rstropek/PracticalDevOpsTraining/Exercises/exercise08.md

 1. In Visual Studio, look at `project.json` and make yourself familiar with the code.

+1. **Discussion points:**
+   * New project structure (`.xproj`)
+   * New configuration system (JSON instead of XML, options-pattern, etc.)
+   * Dependency injection in ASP.NET Core 1.0
+   * Integration of web development tools like NPM, Node.js, Gulp, etc. in Visual Studio
+   * Code walk-through for Angular 2.0 code

 1. Use Visual Studio's *Task Runner* to run Gulp task `default`.<br/>
    ![Task Runner](img/visual-studio-run-gulp.png)